Multibit-Legacy/multibit-hd/README.md

 Use the `ResourceBundleTools` to find similar entries and to arrange keys in the same order across all bundles.

+### Updating the internal help files

+To do an internal help refresh:

+1. Ensure you have cloned the [MultiBit website](https://github.com/bitcoin-solutions/multibit-website) into a sibling directory to MultiBit HD
+2. Switch to the appropriate site branch (e.g. `master` for ongoing releases) and update
+3. Use Ant to execute the `update-internal-help.xml` script to copy the relevant files into the correct locations
+4. Update any FEST tests that rely on particular text being in place
+5. Run without a network connection to verify that the internal help appears correctly
+6. Check internal and external links work correctly
+7. Check IDE Changes to ensure no new files have been missed

 #### Updating the internationalisation files

 To do an i18n refresh: